 Technology has had a huge impact on psychometrics in the last 20 years.
 Most tests and questionnaires are now available online.
 This offers greater efficiencies in both time and resources.
 Randomised questions mean that each candidate will get a different test so it is unlikely that individuals will be able to share answers.
 Even more advanced is adaptive testing.
 In these tests, the questions chosen depend on how well the candidate performs.
 In these tests, questions get harder each time a question is answered correctly, or easier when the candidate get one wrong.
 In this way the candidate reaches their true level.

 More and more psychometric assessments are available and it can be confusing trying to decide which might be the most suitable option for your needs.
 For those who are trained Test Users, the best option is to look up the technical data published for the assessment.
-This will give an indication of its Reliability (i.e. how accurately it measures the thing you are testing) and Validity (i.e. is it actually measuring what we want it to measure).
-However, for those who are untrained, it is best to get some independent advice from a specialist.
+This will give an indication of its Reliability (i.e. how accurately it measures the thing you are testing) and Validity (i.e. is it actually measuring what we want it to measure, and how well does it predict job performance?).
+However, for those who are untrained, it is best to get some independent advice from a specialist such as ourselves.

 Using Psychometrics during Interviews or Development Discussions

 Personality questionnaires are based on what the candidate thinks about themselves.
 Their results should only be the starting point for an interview or development discussion.
 A person’s responses may change slightly depending on their mood.
 Some candidates may be aware of certain aspects of their personality and compensate accordingly.
 Someone who is naturally shy, may make a particular effort in group situations, so it may not be apparent to others.
 It is always good practise to discuss the results of the questionnaire with the individual.
 That way they can provide insight on why a particular rating may have occurred, and if they think it is a true reflection of themselves.